moostrik/ofxFlowTools/README.md

 FUTURE ADDITIONS / TODO

 first:
-- rebuild the area extension
+- rebuild the area and splitvelocity extension and add to examples
+- Visualization: scalar and field in one class

+later:
+- rebuild the fluidFlow
-- rebuild the fluid
+- rebuild the particleFlow

 maybe later:
 - Add Turing patterns: cake23.de/turing-fluid.html Beautiful!